1. Dates and deadlines

 - you should be able to see your total answer to the question when looking at the application form in print view.
 Any text that cannot be seen in this view or when the form is printed will not be assessed

-- your answer to the questions should be no longer than half a page of A4 using the font Calibri 11
+- your answer to the questions should be no longer than half a page of A4 using either Calibri 11 or Arial 11.
+No other fonts will be accepted

 As part of our objective to stimulate and support UK innovation, we have established a close network of affinity partners.
 This list is made up of organisations that can help Innovate UK fund and support innovative businesses.
 Our joint aim is to speed up sustainable economic growth for the UK.